MCreator/MCreator/plugins/mcreator-localization/help/default/potioneffect/category.md

-This parameter determines the effect category
+This parameter determines the effect category.

 The categories are: